How do cybercriminals steal credit card information?

 1. Phishing

-Can a website steal your credit card info?
+Can a website steal your credit card information?
 The short answer is yes.

 With phishing, hackers attempt to steal valuable information by impersonating a trusted source.
-There are several different forms of phishing schemes, including the use of fake phone calls, websites and sales emails.
+Several phishing schemes include fake phone calls, fake websites and fake sales emails.
+According to an article by Forbes, there were 300,497 phishing victims, with a total loss of $52,089,159 in the U.S. reported in 2022.

-For example, someone pretending to be from your issuing bank or credit card company calls and says they need to verify your recent credit card activity with some personal information and starts off by asking for your credit card number.
+For example, someone pretending to be from your issuing bank or credit card company calls and says they need to verify your recent credit card activity with some personal information and asks for your credit card number.
 Similarly, a phishing email sent by an attacker posing as a retailer that offers you a discount or free items could be trying to trick you into giving up payment card account details.

 How to prevent: The best way to prevent phishing scams -- whether via email, phone or text -- is to never give up any personal or credit card information unless you initiated the contact.
 Also, go directly to a retailer's website to conduct business to ensure you control all transactions.